23rd March 2024

 1. Remote Terminal Units (RTUs)

 RTUs connect with remote and local controls to collect data from multiple devices like sensors, valves and actuators.
-An RTU is microprocessor-based and connects various hardware to other industrial control systems such as SCADA and DCSs.
+An RTU is microprocessor-based and connects various hardware to other control systems such as SCADA and DCSs.
 With input and output capabilities, RTUs receive sensor data before processing within a centralised ICS.

 Unlock Your Industry 4.0 Revolution with Industrial Control Systems